Filoppi/Prey-Luma/ReadMe.txt

 Instructions:
 Run "setup.ps1" to fully setup the Visual Studio projects and solution with cmake (part of the projects are pre-generated without cmake, because I couldn't bother to port everything to it).
 This will also add the game installation environment variables.
+Set "VCPKG_ROOT" environment variable to your vcpkg installation folder if it wasn't already.
 Open "Prey-Luma.sln" and build ...
 The code hot spots are in the main.cpp files etc etc etc...
 Run "deploy (*).bat" to run the game.
 The Steam version of the game can't be launched from the exe, so that bat automatically closes the previous instance of the game, copies the new files and launches the game through Steam.